gadz82/vframework/README.md

 vframework
 ==========

-A framework skeleton based on Slim, using external app to realize dependency injection
+A framework skeleton based on Slim, using external app skeleton to realize dependency injection.
+A good structure to quickly initialize and generate light, easy to configure and restfull webservices.

+TODO : implement DB connectors and views